 Cardboard typically has a moisture content of 9-12% (5).
 If you put it in the microwave, the moisture content will start to decrease and can drop to 1% depending on the time the cardboard spends in the microwave oven and its surface area.

-This process sometimes can occur pretty fast, and if you leave the microwave on, chances are the cardboard gets completely dry and catch fire.
+This process sometimes can occur pretty fast, and if you leave the microwave on, chances are the cardboard gets completely dry and catches fire.
 Note that this scenario applies only to those cases when you put cardboard in the microwave on its own with no other stuff (such as food or drink).

 Therefore, do not microwave cardboard on its own because, under certain conditions, it may lead to a fire.
 Anything made of cardboard is potentially flammable.